Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 Building Bushcraft Shelters

 Exposure to extremely harsh conditions can kill you in a matter of minutes, so knowing how to build temporary and long-term shelters is one of the most important bushcraft skills to know.

-The good thing is there are a ton of ways to make bushcraft shelters from just about anything you can find in the environment.
+The good news?
+There are tons of ways to make bushcraft shelters from just about anything you can find in the environment.

 Making cordage using natural materials

-Cordage would be of little use unless you know how to tie a good knot or two.
 There are various knots for different purposes.
-Here are some of our go-to knots:
+Here are some of our go-tos:

-- square knot – multipurpose knot great for tying or connecting two lengths of rope
+- Square knot – This is a multipurpose knot great for tying or connecting two lengths of rope.

-- figure eight – retains the strength of the cordage well.
-This knot does not unravel with pressure, so it’s good for climbing, creating footholds or pulling someone to safety.
+- Figure eight – This knot retains the strength of the cordage well.
+It doesn’t unravel with pressure, so it’s good for climbing, creating footholds, or pulling someone to safety.

-- bowline knot – also retains the strength of the rope or cordage.
-You can tie this with one hand so it’s excellent for rescues or for tying down objects
+- Bowline knot – Also retains the strength of the rope or cordage.
+You can tie this with one hand, making it excellent for rescues or for tying down objects.

-- tautline hitch – used to adjust the tension on tarp shelters
+- Tautline hitch – It’s used to adjust the tension on tarp shelters.

-For an in-depth look at more knots that you can use for bushcraft and survival and tutorials on how to tie them, check out this post.
+For an in-depth look at more knots you can use for bushcraft and survival and how to tie them, check out this post.

 - A-Frame shelter – has a triangular, A-shaped frame with a main ridgepole that runs along the top.
 Also known as the double lean-to shelter.